cpsughrue/gsoc_proposal/README.md

 - Phase 0: May 4 to May 28 (3.5 weeks)

-    - Task 1: finalize implmentation details
+    - Task 1: finalize implementation details
         - Verification Approach: complete a detailed algorithm design for each core feature of the build daemon (scanning, caching, scheduling) and create a list of subtasks for each task

 - Phase 1: May 29 - June 11 (2 weeks)

     - Task 1: add `-fmodule-build-daemon` flag to Clang so that it is recognized as a valid flag
-        - Verification Approach: a developer will be able to build any valid Clang project with "--build-daemon" included in the list of flags.
+        - Verification Approach: a developer will be able to build any valid Clang project with `-fmodule-build-daemon` included in the list of flags.
-        - Notes: At this point the flag "--build-daemon" will not have any functionality but will simply be a valid option and serve as a starting point for further develovment
+        - Notes: At this point the flag `-fmodule-build-daemon` will not have any functionality but will simply be a valid option and serve as a starting point for further development

     - Task 2: create a new Job so that `-cc1modbuildd` can be passed to the Clang front end
-        - Verification Apporach: when a developer uses `-fmodule-build-daemon` then `-cc1modbuildd` will be passed to the Clang front end
+        - Verification Approach: when a developer uses `-fmodule-build-daemon` then `-cc1modbuildd` will be passed to the Clang front end
         - Notes: at this point the flag `-cc1modbuildd` will not have any functionality

 - Phase 2: June 12 - July 2 (3 weeks)